zbmed-semtec/ontoclue_docker/README.md

 ### Setting up Docker on Linux

-For Linux distribution like Ubuntu, Debian, CentOS, etc, we do the following:
+For Linux distribution like Ubuntu, Debian, CentOS, execute the following:

 1. Update your existing list of packages:
 ```